-Author has written 15 stories for Percy Jackson and the Olympians, 100, and Mortal Instruments.
+Author has written 18 stories for Percy Jackson and the Olympians, 100, Mortal Instruments, and Raven Cycle.

 Hi!
 I'm glad you liked my stories enough to look at my profile.
 As much as I like you already, these are the only facts you are allowed to know about me.